-- Teams Live Events are meant for one-to-many communications, where a host is leading and attendees are participating and/or viewing the host's content.
-It’s also commonly used for larger "town hall-style" meetings.
+- Teams Live Events are meant for one-to-many communications, where a host is leading and attendees are viewing the host's content.

 - Teams Live Events are similar to television or radio broadcasts, where Teams Meetings are best suited for collaboration, screen sharing, and interaction.

 - The Teams Live Events feature is a great option for events such as product launches, conferences, and other types of large, virtual, or hybrid events.

 - Until December 31, 2021, up to 20,000 people can join a Teams Live Event, Up to 50 events can be hosted simultaneously across a tenant, and Teams Live Event has a duration of 16 hours per broadcast.